Hesston Tornado remembered 32 years later

 HESSTON, Kan.
 (KSNW) – For some the Hesston/Burrton tornado seems like it wasn’t 32 years ago.
 The memories are still fresh on their minds.

-Hoffman, who is retired, was 9-1-1 director in Harvey county the day the F-5 tornado hit.
+Hoffman, who is retired, was a 911 director in Harvey County the day the F-5 tornado hit.

 “It brings back memories.
 But good memories, too,” said Hoffman.
 “The response and professionalism of everyone involved is what I remember.
 The agencies that responded.
 The volunteers that came in after.”

 Another memory is the loss of life.
-Two died, including a six-year-old boy.
+Two died, including a 6-year-old boy.

 First responders and storm spotters recall the strength of the tornado that had wind speeds of up to 275 miles an hour.